fahimalamabir/basic_projects/README.md

 # basic_projects
 In this repository, I will use Machine Learning algorithms to perform some projects based on real life problems.
+## (a) Predict House Price
+In this notebook, we have showed how to predict house price using different attributes ( building a regression model).